 Breast augmentation is a surgical procedure that can enhance breast volume and shape using synthetic implants or fat grafting techniques.
-Also known as augmentation mammoplasty, or more commonly the ‘boob job’, breast enhancement surgery continues to be one of Australia’s most frequently performed cosmetic procedures.
+Also known as augmentation mammoplasty or breast enhancement surgery continues to be one of Australia’s most frequently performed cosmetic procedures.

 At Adelaide Plastic Surgery your safety is always our first priority.
 Our specialist plastic surgeons have the skills and experience to approach each patient journey uniquely, and consider your individual proportions, existing breast form and overall level of health when planning for your augmentation surgery.
 We believe it’s important for you to be fully aware of the many variables there are to consider in order to safely and correctly achieve your desired aesthetic outcome.